- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 The Real Opportunity with HANA vs. Oracle?

-It has been proposed to me that the real chance with HANA is for the company to place ERP and all other SAP applications on HANA.
+It has been proposed that the real chance with HANA is for the company to place ERP and all other SAP applications on HANA.
 Then the analytics engine can sit right on the same hardware.
 And now, no integration or transformation is necessary, and now analytics reports right off of the application tables.

 - Also, what about non-SAP applications?
 They won’t sit on HANA, so they do have to be integrated and transformed.